Anne de Joyeuse: Early life and family

 Anne de Joyeuse was born in 1560, the eldest son Guillaume II de Joyeuse and Marie de Batarnay.
 He was named for his godfather Anne de Montmorency, chief favourite of Henri II.
 His father had initially been intended for a church career, however with his father dying without other male issue, the royal favourite Montmorency facilitated his extraction from his church career and secured Guillaume an advantageous marriage to his niece.
 In 1561 he would be established as lieutenant-general of Languedoc, and would serve in this role until his death in 1592.
 He represented a chief cog in the administration of Henri III's mother Catherine de' Medici during the nominal reign of Charles IX.
 His mother took an active role in the finances of the family and from November 1588 had power of attorney for the Joyeuse family.
 Through the Batarnay side of his family, Joyeuse had relatives that had served the kings of France since the reign of Louis XI.
-Through his mother he was descended from René de Savoie-Tende, bastard son of the duke of Savoie.
+Through his mother he was descended from René de Savoie-Tende, bastard son of the duke of Savoy.